Characteristic Logics for Behavioural Hemimetrics via Fuzzy Lax Extensions: Lax Extensions as Kantorovich Liftings

 is $LR$-nonexpansive.
-A set~$\Lambda$ of predicate liftings \emph{preserves nonexpansivity} if all $\lambda\in\Lambda$ preserve nonexpansivity. \end{defn} \begin{lem} We have $K_\Lambda R \le LR$ if and only if $\Lambda$ preserves nonexpansivity. \end{lem} \begin{defn}[Separation] A set $\Lambda$ of predicate liftings is \emph{separating} for $L$ if $K_\Lambda R \ge LR$ for all fuzzy relations $R$. \end{defn} To motivate Definition~\ref{def:separation}, recall from Section~\ref{sec:prelim} that in the two-valued setting a set $\Lambda$ of predicate liftings (for simplicity, assumed to be unary) is separating if
+A set~$\Lambda$ of predicate liftings \emph{preserves nonexpansiveness} if all $\lambda\in\Lambda$ preserve nonexpansiveness. \end{defn} \begin{lem} We have $K_\Lambda R \le LR$ for all fuzzy relations $R$ if and only if $\Lambda$ preserves nonexpansiveness. \end{lem} \begin{defn}[Separation] A set $\Lambda$ of predicate liftings is \emph{separating} for $L$ if $K_\Lambda R \ge LR$ for all fuzzy relations $R$. \end{defn} To motivate Definition~\ref{def:separation}, recall from Section~\ref{sec:prelim} that in the two-valued setting a set $\Lambda$ of predicate liftings (for simplicity, assumed to be unary) is separating if

 for $t_1,t_2\in TA$.
 Analogously, unfolding definitions in the inequality $K_\Lambda R \ge LR$ (and again assuming unary liftings), we arrive at the condition that for all $t_1\in TA, t_2\in TB$, $\epsilon > 0$,